ChaosCodes/ProPETL/README.md

 bash scripts/run_prefix.sh  # for ProPrefix
 ```
 ### Encoder-Decoder (T5) Experiments
 Navigate to the ProPETL-T5 directory, install the requirements, and then run the model using the provided scripts.
-These scripts are prepared to reproduce the experiments mentioned in Table 2 and Figure 3 of our paper.
+For example, the script are prepared to reproduce the experiments mentioned in Table 2 and Figure 3 of our paper.

 ```bash
 cd ProPETL-T5_directory